Peter Ludwig von der Pahlen: Conspiracy and regicide

 He extracted from the emperor the written order to arrest his son and heir, Alexander Pavlovich, and showed this to him in order to overcome his fluctuation in the plot.
-He was present during Paul's strangling on the night of March 12, 1801.
-After the assassination he acquired an irreconcilable enemy in the Empress Maria Feodorovna who prevented him from occupying any important post under Alexander's reign.
+He was present during Paul's strangling on the night of 12 March 1801.
+After the assassination the Empress Maria Feodorovna became his irreconcilable enemy and prevented Pahlen from occupying any important post under Alexander's reign.
 On 1 April 1801, he was discharged from the service and ordered to withdraw into his estates in Courland.
-Pahlen died in Mitau on February 13, 1826.
+Pahlen died in Mitau (Jelgava) on 13 February 1826.

 Pahlen in film

-In 1908 Dmitry Merezhkovsky wrote the play Pavel I, which enjoyed limited popularity in Russia.
+In 1908, Dmitry Merezhkovsky wrote the play Pavel I, which enjoyed limited popularity in Russia.
 In 2003 the director Vitaly Melnikov adapted the play into the movie Poor Poor Paul.
 In contrast to the play, the accent in the film is made not only on the fate of Pavel I, but also on Pahlen's role in the plot against him.
 Pahlen is seen as the tragic figure, which arranged the plot against his own will, worrying not about himself, but about the good of Russia.
 The role of Pahlen was played by Oleg Yankovsky, that of Paul - by Viktor Sukhorukov.

 In 1928, Lewis Stone played Pahlen in The Patriot, starring Emil Jannings as Paul I. This film is considered lost, although fragments of it still exist in the UCLA Film Archives.
+Stone received an Academy Award nomination For Best Actor for his performance.